 The woman has had her first (and hopefully only) experience with a “civil demand”.
 Ohio Revised Code 2307.61 permits recovery of damages for retail stores regardless of criminal prosecution.
 Frequently, the statue is used by loss prevention officers to coerce confessions out of unsuspecting victims (“if you sign this paper and admit you stole it we’ll just make you pay $50 and we won’t call the police”) and those coerced confessions are later used to coerce guilty pleas to theft offenses in criminal court.

 The reality is the Big Box stores have little to no interest in pursuing a claim against a citizen for less than $1,000.00.
 They realize they are unlikely to collect the money and, in many cases, the loss prevention officer engaged in the illegal seizure of the alleged shoplifter, so the store is subject to civil liability as well.
 These civil demands are no more than legalized extortion.

 If you have been accused of shoplifting, you have the right to an attorney.
 Anyone can walk into a store and accidentally forget to scan an item.
 Absentmindedness is not a crime.
 The days of store managers reviewing these incidents on a case by case basis are over.
 Loss prevention officers are generally peace officer academy dropouts with a chip on their shoulders.
 A loss prevention officer will not read your rights to you, but they will use your statements against you.
-If you are approached by loss prevention, demand an attorney and make no statement other than to demand to see video evidence of the alleged theft.
+If you are approached by loss prevention, demand a criminal defense lawyer in Delaware and make no statement other than to demand to see video evidence of the alleged theft.
 Then, call an experienced criminal defense attorney like those at The Law Office of Brian Jones.
 We have handled hundreds of allegations of shoplifting and know how to force the Big Box stores to prove their allegations.